-- Pelvic floor physiotherapy can help women during any stage of life and even pregnancy.
+Pelvic floor physiotherapy can help women during any stage of life, including pregnancy.
 You may want to consider pelvic floor physiotherapy if any of the following items apply to you:

 - You have urinary or fecal leakage when laughing, coughing, jumping, running, or any time of increased abdominal pressure